Which court will hear your case?

 As a rule, the hearing takes place before a judge alone.

-Theoretically, these hearings are open to the public.
+Theoretically, hearings are open to the public.
 However, in cases regarding family matters, the hearings are held in camera, thus excluding the public or anyone not involved in the case.
 Journalists may attend these hearings to report the facts, but they are not allowed to disclose the names of the parties involved.

-Who must establish evidence before the judge?
+Who is required establish proof before the judge?

 What needs to be proven?

-How does the judge assess the evidence?
+How does the judge assess proof?

-Sometimes, writings are the only admissible evidence.
-This is the case in civil matters when the litigious amount exceeds $1,500.
-In this case, witnesses are generally not allowed to be heard.
-Let us go back to our previous example, when Isabelle had loaned money to Richard.
-Should Isabelle die and her heirs find the loan contract, they could claim the repayment of the loan from Richard, who would then be unable to deny he took the loan.
+Sometimes, only written documents are admissible as evidence.
+This is the case in civil matters when the amount in dispute exceeds $1,500, and witnesses will not generally be heard.
+Let us go back to our previous example, when Isabelle lent money to Richard.
+If Isabelle dies and her heirs find the loan contract, they can demand that Richard repay the loan, and he cannot deny that he took out the loan.